IPv6 - Routing

 Open Shortest Path First version 3 is an Interior Routing Protocol which is modified to support IPv6.
 This is a Link-State Protocol and uses Djikrasta’s Shortest Path First algorithm to calculate best path to all destinations.

 ICMPv6: Internet Control Message Protocol version 6 is an upgraded implementation of ICMP to accommodate IPv6 requirements.
 This protocol is used for diagnostic functions, error and information message, statistical purposes.
 ICMPv6’s Neighbor Discovery Protocol replaces ARP and helps discover neighbor and routers on the link.

 DHCPv6: Dynamic Host Configuration Protocol version 6 is an implementation of DHCP.
-Though IPv6 enabled hosts do not require any DHCPv6 Server to acquire IP address as they can be auto-configured.
+IPv6 enabled hosts do not require any DHCPv6 Server to acquire IP address as they can be auto-configured.
 Neither do they need DHCPv6 to locate DNS server because DNS can be discovered and configured via ICMPv6 Neighbor Discovery Protocol.
 Yet DHCPv6 Server can be used to provide these information.

 DNS: There has been no new version of DNS but it is now equipped with extensions to provide support for querying IPv6 addresses.
 A new AAAA (quad-A) record has been added to reply IPv6 query messages.
-Now DNS can reply with both IP versions (4 & 6) without any change in query format.
+Now the DNS can reply with both IP versions (4 & 6) without any change in the query format.